raincuhh/amanises/README.md

 # Amanises
-a programming language made in c++
+a custom programming language made in c++